How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Batteries lose charge over time when owners leave them unattended.
 Eventually, complete discharge may damage the battery permanently.

 A battery maintainer helps preserve charge levels during storage.
-Additionally, removing the battery and storing it in a controlled environment can extend battery life significantly.
+Alternatively, removing the battery and storing it in a controlled environment can extend battery life significantly.
+Consistent battery care helps avoid unexpected breakdowns later.

 6. Failing to Protect Against Pests